 Consequently, any entity that is subject to the Act is responsible for obtaining such authorization before signing any funding agreement with the Government of Canada.

-Applicants from Quebec must complete, signed and include the M-30 Supporting Documentation Form with their application.
+Applicants from Quebec must complete, signed and include the M-30 Supporting Documentation Form PDF Document - 113.7 kilobytes (KB) with their application.

 7. Frequently Asked Questions (FAQ)

 The following list compiles all the questions and answers received and forwarded by the CSA since the opening of this AO.
 This list is given for information purposes only; always refer to the AO to obtain the information on which all the proposals received will be evaluated by the CSA.
 Please note that all enquiries about this AO must be addressed to the contact person identified in the AO.

 Answer 1: In reference to Section 3.1.
 The breakdown of the current funding levels, that being $75,000 per year, will depend on the budget levels requested in the proposals and other identified sources of funding.
 A selected proposal might not necessarily be funded to the full amount requested.
 It should be understood that funding levels to each SWG member will be adequate, at a minimum, to permit participation in the meetings in Japan and elsewhere.

 Answer 2: Funding is available to start in current fiscal year (2011/2012).
 The Canadian fiscal year starts April 1.